railsuser2014/openobject-doc-book-en/source/book/6/6_17_Purchases/index.rst

 .. figure:: images/crm_config.png
    :align: center

-   *Selection of the management of complaints in the CRM installation.*
+   *Selection of the management of complaints in the CRM installation*

 Once the module is installed you can use the menu :menuselection:`CRM & SRM --> After Sales Service --> Complaints --> New Supplier Complaint`.